The Palm Beach County Luxury Seller’s Almanac (2026 Updated)

 West Palm Waterfront

-The buyer profile near office and marina corridors is institutional-grade.
-Expect diligence timelines and document requests comparable to commercial transactions.
+The buyer profile near the Okeechobee and PGA office corridors and marina areas is institutional-grade.
+Expect diligence timelines and document requests on par with commercial transactions.
 File emphasis: engineering packages, environmental assessments, and dock structural reports.

 Architectural Pedigree